theJordanMichaelMoore/theJordanMichaelMoore/README.md

-- 👋 Hello!
+- 👋 :smile: Hello!
 I’m @theJordanMichaelMoore
+- :philippines: :us: I'm Half Filipino/Half American
 - I'm an Air Force Veteran
 - I'm a X-Ray Tech by trade but I'm back in school to learn about Cyber Security.
 - On my spare time, I've been teaching myself HTML, CSS, and Javascript by making my portfolio web page.
 I'll be starting more projects soon!